Skip to content

 • Ease of use for employees.
 All good employee scheduling apps are functional on the employees' side, too.
 They should have a mobile app that lets your staff see their upcoming schedules, swap or pick up shifts, and put in time-off requests.
 And of course, push notifications from a mobile app make sure employees are kept in the loop about last-minute schedule changes.

 • Integrations and exporting.
 Scheduling is directly tied to other business-critical HR processes, like processing payroll and approving time off.
 And when you onboard a new employee, all of their information should be readily available in your scheduling app.
-That's why top employee scheduling apps feature robust integrations and import/export functions.
+That's why top employee scheduling apps feature easy integrations and import/export functions.
 Exporting also helps keep labor costs in line with your budget and projections, since you can't tell if you're spending too much on staffing unless you compare those costs with data from other sources.

 The best employee scheduling software at a glance